inkOfPixel/inkofpixel.com/_site/posts/headless-commerce.md

       * An overall slowness to release new features or change existing ones.

-      than headless can be a good investment for your business.
-If your e-commerce does not have users in the first place then there are probably more deep problems to fix before considering the change.
+      headless can be a good investment for your business.
+If your e-commerce does not have users in the first place, there are probably more deep problems to fix before considering the change.

       > If you are starting a new e-commerce from scratch we strongly suggest to